Trump rejects findings of U.S. government climate change report

 The report supplements a study issued last year that concluded humans are the main driver of global warming and warned of catastrophic effects to the planet.

-Reporting by Jeff Mason; Additional reporting by Timothy Gardner; Writing by Makini Brice; Editing by James Dalgleish and Lisa Shumaker
+Reporting by Jeff Mason and Timothy Gardner; Additional reporting by Makini Brice; Editing by James Dalgleish and Lisa Shumaker